WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 find . -type f -exec chmod 644 {} \;

-Once we have set all this up, we can now access our browser to our domain to start installing WordPress.
+Once all this is configured, we can access our domain via a browser to start the WordPress installation.

 Web installation

-We access the url we have put in the ServerName of our virtual site and then set up in the hosts file.
+We will access the URL defined in the ServerName of our virtual site and configured in the /etc/hosts file.

-The first thing is to select the language:
+The first step is to select the language:

 !!
 Untitled

-Below is a brief explanation of what the CMS WordPress is:
+Below, a brief explanation of the WordPress CMS will be displayed:

 Untitled

-You will now need to enter the user data and the name of the database you have created before.
+You will now need to enter the user details and the name of the database created earlier:

 Untitled

-Once the correct data is entered we will continue with the installation:
+Once the correct data is entered, we will proceed with the installation:

 Untitled

-Now you must enter the data for your wordpress, such as the name of the site as well as the creation of an administrator user so that you can then access wp-admin:
+Now you must enter the information for your WordPress site, such as the site name and the creation of an administrator user to later access the wp-admin panel:

 Untitled